Skill builder simple molds for plaster and concrete

 3. Workplace setup

 The significance of mold-making can not be overstated.
-Typically, a substantial amount of time and work is spent to prepare the mold for casting plaster.
-It is the stage that, besides properly mixing the plaster itself, determines how successful your outcome will be.
+Typically, a substantial amount of time and work is spent to prepare the molds for casting plaster.
+Making the mold is the stage that, besides properly mixing the plaster itself, determines how successful your outcome will be.

-Ensure your molds are constructed to be watertight, sealed, and easily disassembled.
-There are various methods and tricks to good mold making; some of them are outlined in the following post: → link to mold making post.
+Ensure your molds are constructed to be watertight, sealed, and easy to disassemble.
+There are various methods and tricks to good mold making; some of them are outlined in the following post:

 Carefully calculate the volume of your mold before you prepare everything.
 Most CAD software does this step for you if you have a 3d model of your part — check the internet on how to do so for your drawing program.